 - Xon Any function (MCR[5]): Receiving any character will resume operation after recognizing the Xoff character.
 It is possible that an Xon1 character is recognized as an Xon Any character, which could cause an Xon2 character to be written to the RX FIFO. - Special character (EFR[5]): Incoming data is compared to Xoff2.
 Detection of the special character sets the Xoff interrupt (IIR[4]) but does not halt transmission.
-The Xoff interrupt is cleared by a read of the IIR.
+The Xoff interrupt is cleared by a read of the Interrupt Identification Register (IIR).
 The special character is transferred to the RX FIFO.

-7.3.1 RX
+7.3.1 Receive flow control

-When software flow control operation is enabled, the SC16IS741 will compare incoming data with Xoff1/Xoff2 programmed characters (in certain cases, Xoff1 and Xoff2 must be received sequentially).
+When software flow control operation is enabled, the SC16IS752/SC16IS762 will compare incoming data with Xoff1/Xoff2 programmed characters (in certain cases, Xoff1 and Xoff2 must be received sequentially).
 When the correct Xoff characters are received, transmission is halted after completing transmission of the current character.
-Xoff detection also sets IIR[4] (if enabled via IER[5]) and causes $\overline{\text{IRQ}}$ to go LOW.
+Xoff detection also sets IIR[4] (if enabled via IER[5]) and causes IRQ to go LOW.